nmrML/nmrCV/diff_nmrCV1.1-nmrCV_2025-03-20.md

 ### is concretized as `http://purl.obolibrary.org/obo/RO_0000058`

 #### Added
+- [is concretized as](http://purl.obolibrary.org/obo/RO_0000058) [definition](http://purl.obolibrary.org/obo/IAO_0000115) "A relationship between a generically dependent continuant and a specifically dependent continuant, in which the generically dependent continuant depends on some independent continuant in virtue of the fact that the specifically dependent continuant also depends on that same independent continuant.
+A generically dependent continuant may be concretized as multiple specifically dependent continuants."@en

 - [is concretized as](http://purl.obolibrary.org/obo/RO_0000058) [definition](http://purl.obolibrary.org/obo/IAO_0000115) "A relationship between a generically dependent continuant and a specifically dependent continuant or process, in which the generically dependent continuant depends on some independent continuant or process in virtue of the fact that the specifically dependent continuant or process also depends on that same independent continuant.
 A generically dependent continuant may be concretized as multiple specifically dependent continuants or processes."@en

 - [is concretized as](http://purl.obolibrary.org/obo/RO_0000058) [example of usage](http://purl.obolibrary.org/obo/IAO_0000112) "A journal article is an information artifact that inheres in some number of printed journals.
 For each copy of the printed journal there is some quality that carries the journal article, such as a pattern of ink.
 The journal article (a generically dependent continuant) is concretized as the quality (a specifically dependent continuant), and both depend on that copy of the printed journal (an independent continuant)."@en